aaronportobanco/kovara-banking/.github/instructions/dwolla/dwolla_webhooks_guide.instructions.md

 const isSignatureValue = (body, signature) =>
   signature ===
-  crypto
-    .createHmac("sha256", process.env.DWOLLA_WEBHOOK_SECRET)
-    .update(body)
-    .digest("hex");
+  crypto.createHmac("sha256", process.env.DWOLLA_WEBHOOK_SECRET).update(body).digest("hex");
 ```

 ### Considerations and Limitations

 When implementing webhook authentication in your application, please consider the following:

-* Dwolla uses a highly dynamic and wide range of IP addresses, meaning that your application cannot use IP whitelisting to authenticate webhook requests.
+- Dwolla uses a highly dynamic and wide range of IP addresses, meaning that your application cannot use IP whitelisting to authenticate webhook requests.
-* The request body is already JSON-encoded prior to being sent.
+- The request body is already JSON-encoded prior to being sent.
 As such, the JSON body should never be re-encoded!
 If it is, the signatures will not match and authentication will fail, even if the request came from Dwolla.
-* Your webhook endpoint must have access to the request body in order to authenticate the request.
+- Your webhook endpoint must have access to the request body in order to authenticate the request.
 This means that some services, such as AWS Lambda Authorizers, are unable to authenticate a webhook Dwolla.

 ## Queueing